ryukau/VSTPlugins/docs/manual/CubicPadSynth/CubicPadSynth_en.md

 ```

 #### Refresh Table
 Refresh PADsynth wavetable based on current configuration of Wavetable tab.
-Automation can't be used for this parameter.

 Note that refreshing wavetable stops sound.
 It also interrupts MIDI notes.

 ## Change Log
+- 0.1.3
+  - Fixed a bug that some shortcuts are disabled for BarBox.
 - 0.1.2
   - Changed `Refresh Table` and `Refresh LFO` from VST message to parameter.
 This enables automation and midi mapping.
   - Changed BarBox shortcuts to be disabled when mouse cursor is on the outside of BarBox.